 General Information - West Virginia University

 West Virginia University (WVU) was founded in 1867 as a result of the 1862 Land-Grant Act, otherwise known as the Morrill Act.
 As the state’s flagship, land-grant university, WVU’s mission reflects its dedication to serving the state and citizens of West Virginia through access to higher education, research and scholarship, and comprehensive health sciences.
 WVU and its divisional campuses enroll approximately 32,000 students, who represent all 55 counties of West Virginia, 50 states and the District of Columbia, and nearly 100 other countries.
-West Virginia University’s educational programs are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+West Virginia University’s educational programs are accredited by the Higher Learning Commission.
 Many West Virginia University programs hold specialized accreditation.

 WVU’s main campus in Morgantown, WV, provides high-quality programs of instruction through 15 colleges and schools and offers over 190 degree programs at the baccalaureate, master’s, doctoral, and professional levels.
 WVU’s Morgantown facilities are built on more than 1,000 acres in Morgantown and include several buildings on the National Register of Historic Places.
 The Robert C. Byrd Health Sciences Center has a campus in Morgantown, as well as campuses in Martinsburg and Charleston, WV.